2014-15 Technology Guide

-Laptop computers should meet the following minimal specifications:
+Laptop computers should meet the following

-Operating System: Apple OS 10.7 or Windows Vista
+- Operating System: Apple OS 10.8 or Windows 7

-Microsoft Office 2007
+- Microsoft Office 2007

-USB 2.0 and/or FireWire 800 Connectivity
+- USB 2.0 and/or FireWire 800 Connectivity and/or Thunderbolt

 Students create many text and media files during their time at the School.
 While the Journalism School provides network and local storage for student data, students are ultimately responsible for securing their personal data.
 Because of this, we strongly recommend that all students bring a portable, external hard drive.

-The drives should meet the following specifications:
+The drives should meet the following minimum specifications:

 We recommend the G-Technology G-Drive.
 It offers good value for the price, durability, does not require a power supply, and supports USB2, FireWire 400 & 800 connections.
 The drive comes in a variety of sizes and prices.
 Before you make a purchase, you should consider what type of work you plan on doing.
 Students producing a lot of video may want to purchase a larger drive.
-For students working on minimal amount of multimedia projects, a smaller capacity will be adequate.
+For students working on a minimal amount of multimedia projects, a smaller capacity will be adequate.

 Having a portable hard drive is a sound practice.
 Not only does it allow you to transfer files among computers, it also provides a means of backup, which we strongly encourage.

-Records in standard formats -- .jpg, .tiff, RAW (no proprietary software required)
+- Records in standard formats — .jpg, .tiff, RAW (no proprietary software required)

-Provides at least 10 megapixels
+- At least 10 megapixels

-Offers full manual controls
+- Offers full manual controls

-Records to removable flash media
+- Records to removable flash media

-Mirrorless cameras: Canon G15; Nikon V2; or Nikon Coolpix 7700
+Mirrorless cameras: Canon G15; Nikon V2; or

-Mid-Level SLR: Canon 60D, T3i, or T4i; or Nikon D5200
+Mid-Level SLR: Canon 60D, T3i, or T4i; or Nikon

 High-Level SLR: Canon 5D Mark II or Mark III; Nikon D600 or D800